Greatness7/tes3conv/readme.md

 A simple command-line tool that lets you convert TES3 plugin files (`.esp`) into JSON files (`.json`), and vice-versa.

+The primary motivation for this tool is to enabled TES3 projects to better make use of version control systems like `Git`.
+To enable automatic git integration you will have to do some additional setup, as detailed below.

+Plugins are also provided for automatic integration with the [WinMerge](https://winmerge.org/?lang=en) and [Beyond Compare](https://www.scootersoftware.com/) applications.

 ```
 tes3conv 0.0.6
 Convert TES3 plugins (.esp) into JSON files (.json), and vice-versa.